Belgian prosecutors open anti-terror investigation after Paris attacks

 Earlier, Belgian Justice Minister Koen Geens said "multiple searches and arrests" had been made without specifying numbers.

-France's neighbor Belgium is home to half a million Muslims, largely of French-speaking North African descent, among its 11 million people.
+France's neighbour Belgium is home to half a million Muslims, largely of French-speaking North African descent, among its 11 million people.

 It has been connected with previous terror attacks on French soil.